-- Light fixture(s) shall be capable of providing an il luminance at the work surface consistent with the level required by Part VI of the Canada Occupational Safety and Health Regulations.
+- Light fixture(s) shall be capable of providing an illuminance luminance at the work surface consistent with the level required by Part VI of the Canada Occupational Safety and Health Regulations.

 - A fume hood shall have an audible and visual alarm to indicate to the user when the air flow deviates from the set point.

 - The alarm shall be readily visible to the user during use of the fume hood.

 - Only authorized personnel shall be able to adjust the alarm set point.

 - The alarm shall remain functional in the event of loss of mains electrical power.